-- a) Envision and list 5 changes in your future operating environment over the next 10 years. - b) Under each one, describe future marketing actions to counter each changes
+- a) Envision and list 5 changes in your "future operating environment" over the next 10 years. - b) Under each one, describe your future "new" marketing actions to counter each change

 11. Conclusions / Summary

 Overview of issues, trends and your recommendations.
 From your analysis-what surprised you.